Please select an item from the menu above to explore.

 Most international students are not entitled to publicly funded health services while in New Zealand.
 If you receive medical treatment during your visit, you may be liable for the full costs of that treatment.
 Full details on entitlements to publicly funded health services are available through the Ministry of Health on their website www.moh.govt.nz

 The Accident Compenstation Corporation (ACC) provides accident insurance for all New Zealand citizens, residents, and temporary visitors to New Zealand, but you may still be liable for all other medical and realted costs.
 Find more information at www.acc.co.nz.

 International students (including group students) must have appropriate and current medical and travel insurance while in New Zealand.

 All fees are per year and GST (goods and service tax) inclusive.

-Please note that International tuition and boarding fees for the year must be paid in full before an ‘offer of place’ is issued.
+Please note that International tuition fees for the year must be paid in full before an ‘offer of place’ is issued.

 Medbury School Foundation Voluntary Levy

 Disbursements are charges for activities that are not covered by tuition fees.
 These are payable on receipt of the statement/tax invoice and no later than the 20th of the month following the invoice e.g. January charge payable by 20th February.

 Disbursements cover items and activities such as stationery, school trips, school camps, sports costs, music, drama, other extra-curricular activities, after school care, visiting performers and other incidentals which relate directly to your son’s activities at school.